xyshyniaphy/dharmapk/.clinerules/activeContext.md

 ## Known Issues and Limitations
 - **CORS**: Fetching files from external domains will fail without a CORS proxy.
-- **File Formats**: The initial implementation will only support the FreeMind (`.mm`) format.
+- **File Formats**: The initial implementation will only support the XMind (`.xmind`) format.
 Other formats will require additional parsing logic.
 - **Performance**: The performance of the application with very large mind maps is unknown and may require optimization.

 ## Evolution of Project Decisions